 BUS 629 Financial Budgeting, Forecasting & Analysis

 The Financial Budgeting, Forecasting and Analysis course provides the concepts and tools to make sound comprehensive short-term and strategic long-term financial decisions.
-Topics include working capital management, capital budgeting, long-term financing, capital allocation, and international financial management.
-Importance will be placed on basic budgeting and forecasting as this is a critical management skill.
-Emphasis will also be placed on contemporary global issues such as Bitcoin, micro lending, crowd funding and green financing.
+Topics include capital budgeting, long-term financing, capital allocation, and international financial management.
+Students will explore advanced corporate finance topics including valuation of securities and market efficiency.
+Emphasis will also be placed on contemporary global issues such as Bitcoin, microlending, crowdfunding, and green financing.
 Finally, the course will relate many of the corporate financial concepts to personal finances as there is an increased responsibility for individuals to manage their own wealth.
-Overall the course will aid in developing a financial intuition to help students make better financial decisions in both career and life.
+Overall, the course will aid in developing a financial intuition to help students make better financial decisions in both career and life.
 Prerequisite: BUS 592.

 BUS 630 Managerial Accounting

 This course studies the role and major functions of the managerial accountant within the organization.
 Students of managerial accounting should not only be able to produce accounting information but also understand how managers are likely to use and react to that information.
 The goal of this course is to acquaint students of business with the fundamental tools of management accounting and to promote their understanding of the dramatic ways in which the field is changing.
 The emphasis through the text and course is on using account information to help manage an organization.
 Some topics covered in this course include: cost management, various budgeting theories and techniques, and decision-making processes.
 Prerequisite: BUS 591 or equivalent.